noiseprotocol/noise_spec/noise.md

 ========================

 After the last handshake message, the parties can send application messages.
-On first sending or receiving an application message, the party shall call `ClearHash()`.
+On first sending or receiving an application message, each party shall call `ClearHash()`.

 Application messages can be sent in several ways: